Deca/Deca/README.md

 Crypto enthusiast - experienced in blockchain technology, researches, cryptocurrency trading and mining<br />
 Boucing often across multiple disciplines and generally getting passionate into whatever lets me learn new skills and improve the way I work.

-* 🌍  I'm based in Italy
+* 🌍  Italy
-* 🧠  I'm learning Composition API
+* 🧠  Right now learning data analysis for quants
-* 🤝  I'm open to collaborating on anything blockchain or crypto related
+* 🤝  Open to collaborating on anything blockchain or crypto related

 ### Skills